htc4/Naira/README.md

 ## Rings
 ### Discritpion
 On the Rings page, our assortment of rings is presented, after each of which is written its value and a button to order it.
 We have a button to go back, through which we go to the home page.
+## About us
+### Discription
+About us page presents a little information about us, where the importance of jewelry in human life and for girls is presented.
+## Contact
+### Discription
+The Contact page is designed to establish feedback with us.
+It includes phone number, email, Instagram.

 ```# Naira